-Wildlife have different methods of surviving the harsh temperatures in winter.
+Wildlife has different methods of surviving the harsh temperatures in winter.
 Some of these animals will go into hibernation, while others will migrate to warmer places.

-Some small animals, including raccoons, skunks, and squirrels, will invade homes in search of food, warmth, and a safe place to reside.
+Some small animals, including raccoons, skunks, and squirrels, will invade homes searching for food, warmth, and a safe place to reside.